 Additionally, just as with Facebook and Twitter, you can also attract attention on Instagram through the use of hashtags.
 Hashtags on Instagram can be used to (a) reach a wider audience than would normally see your account and (b) consistently show up within a given niche or industry.
 For example, if you search for “#speakingbusiness” on Instagram, you’ll find a ton of posts from Jane Atkinson.
 As the owner of Speaker Launcher and the Wealthy Speaker School, Jane uses this hashtag to get in front of people looking for speaking business information.
 From there, through the content of their posts, they say, “Hey, we can help!”
 In the context of event planners, you can do the same thing!

 All of that said, when using hashtags, there are a few things to remember.
 First, rather than using 2-3 hashtags contextually like on Twitter, on Instagram, you can include up to 30 hashtags per post.
 Ideally, you should add a comment below your post with your hashtags all together in a paragraph.
 That way, they don’t distract from your caption but you can still “rank” for them.
 After that, just remember to test continuously.
 The more you can try out new hashtags, the more likely you are to get in front of the right people.

 To learn more about using Instagram to market yourself as a speaker, check out the sources below.
 If you’re completely new to Instagram, I recommend looking at Hubspot’s Instagram marketing guide first.

-- “The Ultimate Guide to Instagram Grid Layouts” from Business2Community
+- “The Ultimate Guide to Instagram Hashtags for 2022” from HubSpot

 LinkedIn Strategy Basics